frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-schema.md

 ### Schema

+A Table Schema descriptor `MAY` contain these standard properties:

 #### `fields` [required]

 A Table Schema descriptor `MUST` contain a property `fields`. `fields` `MUST` be an array where each entry in the array is a field descriptor as defined below.